Article written by

 The Bottom Line

-Knowing the best time to harvest cannabis is an art, and it can take a few tries to find out the best time to harvest a particular variety.
-You may also have personal preferences regarding how many milky trichomes and amber ones you want on your plant at harvest.
+Knowing the best time to harvest cannabis is an art; finding the best time to harvest a particular variety can take a few tries.
+You may also have personal preferences that dictate when you harvest.

 Frequently Asked Questions